oracle/python-oracledb/doc/src/api_manual/module.rst

 Connection Pool Get Modes
 -------------------------

 These constants belong to the enumeration called ``PoolGetMode``.
-The constants listed below are extensions to the DB API definition and have deprecated the `Session Pool Get Modes <https://cx-oracle.readthedocs.io/en/latest/api_manual/ module.html#session-pool-get-modes>`_ constants that were used in cx_Oracle 8.3.
-They are possible values for the ``getmode`` parameter of the :meth:`oracledb.create_pool()` method.
+They are possible values for the ``getmode`` parameter of :meth:`oracledb.create_pool()` and :meth:`oracledb.create_pool_async()`.
+They have deprecated the Session Pool mode constants that were used in cx_Oracle 8.3.
+The constants are extensions to the DB API definition.

 .. versionchanged:: 2.3.0